SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-model-publishing.md

 ```

 The above definition will have as a result that the first ContentEditorWebPart will go to row 3, column 2.
 The second ContentEditorWebPart will be put in row 3, column 1 with order 2 and the first XSLTListView web part will end up in row 3, column 1 with order 1.
 You can define as many WebPartOccurrence elements as needed, if there is no corresponding web part in the web part zone then the WebPartOccurrence element will be ignored.
 If there's a web part in the web part zone which is not listed as a WebPartOccurrence element then that web part will get it's row, column and order information from the WebPartZone element.

+> [!Note]
+> - The WebPartZoneLayout option was introduced in the July 2019 release

 ### FixedWebParts element